-- 11.1 The School, including the Governing Body, is committed to regular and systematic evaluation of the effectiveness of its work. - 11.2 The SEND policy will be reviewed and updated on an annual basis. - 11.3 The department will complete a self-evaluation that is monitored by the Principal and Governing Body. - 11.4 The School will employ a series of methods to gather data for analysis including: - Observation of teaching (including Performance Development observations and lesson drop-ins; - b) Analysis of the attainment and achievement of pupils with SEND; - c) The views of parents and pupils at progress and review meetings; - d) Key Stage 3 Teacher Assessment Levels, GCSE results; and A Level results; - e) Post-16 and 18 destinations of pupils with SEND; - f) Maintenance of assessment records e.g. reading and spelling ages that illustrate progress over time; - g) Regular meetings with subject leaders, pastoral leaders, teams and learning coaches; - h) Self-review document for the Governing Body; - i) Departmental Development Plans; - j) Evidence of planning and targeted expenditure for SEND; - k) The SENDCo reviewing procedures in consultation with subject, pastoral leaders and outside agencies; - l) Feedback from departments, pastoral staff and outside agencies, and; - m) Number of complaints received. - 11.5 The SENDCo will also provide regular updates to the Governors' Pastoral Committee.
+- 11.1 The School, including the Governing Body, is committed to regular and systematic evaluation of the effectiveness of its work. - 11.2 The SEND policy will be reviewed and updated on an annual basis. - 11.3 The School will employ a series of methods to gather data for analysis including: - a) Observation of teaching (including Performance Development observations and lesson drop-ins; - b) Analysis of the attainment and achievement of pupils with SEND; - c) The views of parents and pupils at progress and review meetings; - d) Key Stage 3 Teacher Assessment Levels, GCSE results; and A Level results; - e) Post-16 and 18 destinations of pupils with SEND; - f) Maintenance of assessment records e.g. reading and spelling ages that illustrate progress over time; - g) Regular meetings with subject leaders, pastoral leaders, teams and learning coaches; - h) Departmental Development Plans; - i) Evidence of planning and targeted expenditure for SEND; - j) The SENDCo reviewing procedures in consultation with subject, pastoral leaders and outside agencies; - k) Feedback from departments, pastoral staff and outside agencies, and; - l) Number of complaints received. - 11.4 The SENDCo will also provide regular updates to the Governors' Pastoral Committee.